 - are uncertain about their desire to end fertility

-- would be able to have only one micro-insert placed (including patients with apparent contralateral proximal tubal occlusion or suspected unicornuate uterus)
+- would be able to have only one micro-insert placed due to their anatomy (including patients with apparent contralateral proximal tubal occlusion or suspected unicornuate uterus)

 - have previously undergone tubal ligation